Marcelh1983/angular-event-handler/README.md

 The matching occurs by checking the target element and it's parents.
 This makes it easy to define: don't trigger my 'clickoutside' event when clicking the div with id: 'toolbar' and also don't trigger when any of the child elements of the toolbar is clicked.

-See the demo project for examples.
+See the demo project for examples:
+- click outside
+- bind multiple event at once
+- bind events to html injected in the innerHTML

 <a href="https://stackblitz.com/edit/ngx-event-handler">Stackblitz</a>